Menu Close

 Our Estonian guide spoke perfect Swedish

-Trendy The Kalamaja neighbourhood is a short walk from the Old Town..
+The trendy Kalamaja neighbourhood is a short walk from the Old Town.
 There are many beautiful turn-of-the-century wooden houses, mixed with modern houses and communist-style buildings.
-The lifestyle is somewhat reminiscent of Söder in Stockholm, with second-hand shops, patisseries and a creative centre with artists and design shops.
+The lifestyle is reminiscent of Söder in Stockholm, with second-hand shops, pastry shops and a creative centre with artists and design shops.

-The centre of Kalamaja is Telliskivi. (brick), and on Telliskivi Street 51 you will find the cool wine bar Shvips.
+The centre of Kalamaja is Telliskivi (the brick), and on Telliskivi 51 street you'll find the cool wine bar Shvips.
 Try the Estonian sparkling rhubarb wine Abavas, which is very good.

 Tallinn